SomethingOS/maintainer-guide/README.md

 - Maintainers must respect each other, any act of hate or abuse will be severely punished
 - A forum thread (usually XDA) must be made using official template and contain all the device documentation such as installation steps, download links, sources

+## Applying for Official

+- Meet all the quality requirements (described above)
+- Having a working build, fully working and public (On XDA for example), for at least 2 months.
+- Plan to keep and maintain the device

+Once you meet these conditions, contact @DylanAkp on telegram

 ## Git

 - Git trees should be maintained in a tidy and organized manner